Highline to the Hills :: Part #1 Storms Anthology

 A short while later, Anna and her now exceedingly clean and well-fed entourage were stood, once more, in the liquor room as they readied to depart.
 Emerging from her brewery come laboratory, Dr. Trần handed Anna a large brown paper bag.
 “Joe’s pouches, your supplements, tea, some extra samples for Charlie, and a little something to remember us by”, she said.
 Peering inside the bag Anna noticed something glinting.
 Upon plucking the object out she gasped at its beauty.
 “It belonged to my daughter”, said Dr. Trần, “I gave it to her on her 17th birthday.
 We lost her to the virus.
 But she remains with us in spirit, and in our hearts.
 Always”.
 “I cannot accept it”, said Anna as she attempted to hand the item back.
 “It would give me joy to know that another as spirited as was Hoa is wearing it.
 Please”, said Dr. Trần as she affixed the gold bracelet to Anna’s wrist, her eyes welling as she did so.
 “Ah, and one last thing” said Dr. Trần as Hank handed her a pile of her late daughter’s clothes, which she then handed on to Anna, saying “Better on you than collecting dust in a draw.
 Wear them well.”
 Having made their tearful goodbyes, Anna, Joe, and Charlie then followed Hank as he led them down the stairs to the front door, which Mr. Chi was holding open.
 Expressing thanks to the silent soul who had so helped to make their stay as memorable as it was comfortable, the party made their way back to the rickshaw.
 Upon exiting the alleyway and entering the street they found it strewn with ad hoc items that had been displayed by the storm.
 Taking to his seat, as Charlie helped Anna and Joe into the back of the rickshaw, Hank expressed relief that the pedaling conditions would be rather less challenging than those of the previous evening.
 “I’ll run along aside”, said Charlie.
 “I’ve got your back on this one, get aboard Sir”, said Hank, as together they hastily set off.

 Ten or so minutes later they reached the High Line, which bustling with people evidenced the human capacity to adapt to wide-ranging resource challenges.
-While, remarkably, many of Tardigrades’ stilted homes still stood, the shoreline was several inches deep in plastic pollution washed inland by the storm, and which copious quantities of beachcombers had been collecting since dawn.
+While, remarkably, many of Tardigrades’ stilted homes still stood, the shoreline was several inches deep in plastic debris of varied description that had been washed inland by the storm, and which copious quantities of beachcombers had been collecting since before dawn.
 Conspicuous by the large sacks on their backs, horses, mules, carts, and assorted other modes of manual transportation, the beachcombers were making their way from the bay to the city’s many micro-recycling plants, most of which were located at the foot of “The Hills”.
 Relieved to be going with not against the flow, Hank steered the rickshaw into the fast-moving crowd.
 Holding Joe in one hand, and the brown paper bag and clothes in the other, Anna was careful to cover both the gold necklace and the bracelet from others’ view.
 Pickpockets were aplenty on the High Line, and indeed in all places where people gathered, as was vice more generally.
 Anna had learnt the hard way that it paid to be streetwise.

 Spotting a sign marked “The Ranches” Hank steered his rickshaw off the High Line and down a junction, before pulling up aside a roadside-stable at which several dozen horses-for-hire were tethered.
 Upon realizing the onward journey was in the saddle Anna exclaimed, “But I haven’t ridden before!” to which Charlie replied, “Consider this your first lesson”.
 Stepping out of his rickshaw and onto the road, both in word and LA dollars, Charlie thanked Hank for his trouble.
 Having counted the notes Hank said, “But Sir, this is $5,000 more than the fare!
 I can’t accept it”.
 “Then think of me not as your customer, but as a Hope’ital patron” said Charlie.
 As Hank stuffed the notes into a money-belt that was concealed beneath his shirt, with the help of the stable-owner, the onward entourage mounted their steeds, with Joe sat before Charlie on one horse and Anna on another.
 Having paid for their ride, the purchase of three water canteens, and cowboy hats for Anna and Joe, the trio set off.
 “At a steady-pace we should reach the foothills by high noon.
 The Haramokngna Elders are sending a scouting party to meet us”, said Charlie, as behind him Hank waved a fond farewell.
 Looking ahead, Anna knew there was no turning back, as, the soon to be burning “Hills” beckoning, together they passed from one elemental extreme towards another.